ONSdigital/respondent-home-ui/ReadMe.md

 Running Using the Mock Backend
 ------------------------------

-This project includes a Sinatra applications that provide mock versions of the caseframeservice.
-To run them, edit your hosts file so that `collect-server` uses 127.0.0.1.
+This project includes a Sinatra application that provide a mock version of the Case web service.
+To run it, edit your hosts file so that `collect-server` uses 127.0.0.1.
 Then run:

-  `bundle exec rackup -p 8178` from within the `mock\caseframeservice` directory
+  `./run.sh` from within the `mock` directory.
+This is a shell script that starts the mock web service in the background.
+Use Ctrl + C to terminate it.
+The output from the background process is written to `mock/nohup.out`.
+This file can be deleted if not required.

 Start the user interface normally as described above.